filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 !!! warning

     Since mocks are configured manually, they might not accurately reflect the behavior of a real system.
-    An application tested only with mocks might not work in the production environment.
+    An application tested only with mocks might not work the same in a production environment.
-    TODO
+    Depending on your use case, consider [verifying your test doubles](https://pythonspeed.com/articles/verified-fakes/) against a real system in a separate test suite or adding [contract tests](https://martinfowler.com/bliki/ContractTest.html).
+    Check out [Pact](https://pact.io/) - a tool for contract testing.

 ### Creating the order management application